 This course covers the essential mathematical topics that students specialized in information technology needs.
 Topics covered are plane analytic geometry; matrices and determinants; solution of a system of linear equations; real functions limits, continuity, differentiation and applications; integration; and graphs.

-This course introduces Discrete Mathematics techniques to Information Technology and Computer Engineering students.
-Topics covered include propositional logic, predicate logic, inference, induction & other proof techniques, counting, sets, functions, recursion, relations, graphs, and trees.
+This course introduces Discrete Mathematics skills to Information Technology, Information Systems, and Computer Engineering, , and BSDA students.
+These skills enhance their ability to both analyze and describe mathematically many of the algorithms and data structure performance characteristics.
+Topics covered include propositional logic, predicate logic, inference, mathematical induction & other proof techniques, counting, sets, functions, recursion, relations, graphs, and trees.

 DAT100 - Introduction to Data Analytics